 Jump to:Page Content

-The Sustainability Science Program at Harvard University invites applications for resident fellowships in sustainability science for the academic year beginning in September 2014.
+The Sustainability Science Program at Harvard University invites applications for resident fellowships in sustainability science for the academic year beginning in September 2015.
+This year’s competition is focused on three thematic areas related to energy and sustainability.
+We are seeking applications focusing on: 1) decarbonizing energy systems in the European Union; 2) designing, developing, and/or implementing sustainable energy technologies and policies in China; and 3) the impacts of fossil fuel subsidies on economic, environmental, and health indicators and the actions that can be taken to reduce them.
 The fellowship competition is open to advanced doctoral and post-doctoral students, and to mid-career professionals engaged in research or practice to facilitate the design, implementation, and evaluation of effective interventions that promote sustainable development.
-Some of the most serious constraints to sustainable development lie in the interconnections among sectors: energy’s growing need for water; the impacts of water use on human health; the competition for land among food, energy and conservation initiatives; and the cumulative impact of all sectoral initiatives on climate and other key environmental services.
-A central challenge moving forward is to develop an integrated understanding of how sectoral initiatives for sustainability can compete with and complement one another in particular regional contexts.
-The 2014-15 fellowship competition will therefore focus on regional initiatives pursing an integrated perspective on sustainable development in India, China and Brazil.
-It will also include a cross-cutting research initiative to integrate work focused on the theme of Innovation for Sustainable Development.
-Preference in this year’s competition will be given to applicants whose proposals complement one or more of these four initiatives.
-The Initiatives, click here, are led by Professors William Clark, Michael Kremer, Henry Lee, Rohini Pande, and Paul Moorcroft.
+The thematic areas are led by Professors Henry Lee and Joseph Aldy.
 The Program is also open, however, to strong proposals in any area of sustainability science.
-In addition to general funds available to support this fellowship offering, special funding for the Giorgio Ruffolo Fellowships in Sustainability Science is available to support citizens of Italy, China, Brazil, India or developing countries who are therefore especially encouraged to apply.
-For more information on the fellowships application process, click here.
-Applications are due January 15, 2014 and decisions will be announced by March 2014.
+In addition to general funds available to support this fellowship offering, special funding for the Giorgio Ruffolo Fellowships in Sustainability Scienceis available to support citizens of Italy, China, or developing countries who are therefore especially encouraged to apply.
+For more information on the fellowships application process see http://www.hks.harvard.edu/centers/mrcbg/programs/sustsci/fellowships.
+Applications are due February 2, 2015 and decisions will be announced in March 2015.

 Due date for applications: March 1, 2015